jnrndn/bootcampFinalProject/README.md

 # FinalProject

-Welcome to the last of many practices made for the Angular Bootcamp, sponsored by Yuxi Glogal.
+Welcome to the last of many execises and projects made for the Angular Bootcamp, sponsored by Yuxi Glogal.

 ## Architecture